beyondstorage/go-storage/docs/rfcs/706-support-http-signer.md

 ## Background

 Authentication is the process of proving user's identity to the system.
-In addition to adding signatures to the `Authorization` header of requests, users can also add signatures to the URL of the resource.
+In addition to add signatures to the `Authorization` header of requests, users can also add signatures to the URL of the resource.

 A signed URL is a URL that provides limited permission and time to make a request.
 Signed URLs contain authentication information in their query string.
 Using query parameters to authenticate requests is useful when users want to express a request entirely in a URL.
 A use case scenario for signed URL is that users can grant access to the resource.